connamara/quickfixn/tutorial/receiving-messages.md

 ```

 `Crack` will then call the appropriate overloaded `OnMessage` callback.
-These callbacks would receive orders and security definitions
+This example receives orders and security definitions:
-respectively:

 ```c#
 public void OnMessage(